-- (a) Locate toilet facilities in labor housing and related facilities within 200 feet from the living area that they serve. - (b) Locate toilets, chemical toilets, or urinals in rooms built for that purpose. - (c) Maintain a usable, unobstructed path or walkway free of weeds, debris, holes or standing water from each living area to the common use toilet facilities. - (d) Provide at least one toilet for every 15 occupants or fraction thereof for each gender in the labor housing.
-Toilets must assure privacy. - (A) If urinals are in the toilet facility and where three or more toilets are required for men, one urinal substitutes for one toilet (24 inches of troughtype urinal equals one urinal), to a maximum of one-third of the total required toilets. - (B) Existing urinals must be non-absorbent, non-corrosive materials that have a smooth and cleanable finish.
-Urinals installed after the effective date of this standard must meet Oregon state building code. - (C) If there are no common use toilet facilities, calculate the required ratio without regard to gender. - (e) Clean common use toilet facilities daily or more often when needed to maintain samitation. - (f) Mark separate sex toilet facilities, when provided, with "women" and "men" in English and in the native language of employees expected to occupy the housing or with easily under- stood pictures or symbols. - (g) Ventilate all labor housing toilet rooms according to the Oregon state building code. - (h) Separate common use toilet facilities used for both sexes in the same building by a solid, non-absorbent wall extending from the floor to the ceiling. - (i) Install privacy partitions between each individual toilet or toilet seat in multiple toilet facilities.
+- (A) If urinals are in the toilet facility and where three or more toilets are required for men, one urinal substitutes for one toilet (24 inches of troughtype urinal equals one urinal), to a maximum of one-third of the total required toilets. - (B) Existing urinals must be non-absorbent, non-corrosive materials that have a smooth and cleanable finish.
+Urinals installed after the effective date of this standard must meet Oregon state building code. - (C) If there are no common use toilet facilities, calculate the required ratio without regard to gender. - (e) Clean common use toilet facilities daily or more often when needed to maintain samitation. - ([e]f) Mark separate sex toilet facilities, when provided, [for each sex] with "women" and "men" in English and in the native language of employees expected to occupy the housing or with easily under- stood pictures or symbols. - ([f]g) Ventilate all labor housing toilet rooms according to the Oregon state building code. - (h) Separate common use toilet facilities used for both sexes in the same building by a solid, non-absorbent wall extending from the floor to the ceiling. - ([g]i) Install privacy partitions between each individual toilet or toilet seat in multiple toilet facilities.
 The partitions may be less than the height of the room walls. - (A) The top of the partition must be not less than 6 feet from the floor and the bottom of the partition not more than 1-foot from the floor.
-The width of the partition must extend at least 1 1/2 feet beyond the front of the toilet seat. - (B) Provide a door or curtain so the toilet compartment is private.
+The width of the partition must extend at least 1 1/2 feet beyond the front of the toilet seat. - (B) Provide a door or curtain so the toilet compartment is private. - ([h]j) Provide common use toilet facilities with toilet paper and holders or dispensers.
+Also provide disposal containers with lids. - (k) Do not allow obstruction of the path or access to a toilet room.
+If access is through another room, that room must not be lockable.